Connecting Generations Naturally:

 Fundraising will continue throughout 2018.
 Assuming we have a successful campaign, we hope to begin construction by Spring, 2019.
 And, if all goes as expected, we hope to be holding our Grand Opening in the Fall of 2019 or the Spring of 2020!

-If you would like to help us with this exciting project, you can send your donations to:
+If you would like to help us with this exciting project, you can download this Pledge Form and send your donation to:

 The Friends of Winnebago County Conservation Foundation, Inc.